Kanegraffiti/LessonPlans/Basic Science/Week3_Basic_Science_Lesson_Plan_JSS1-3.md

 ### Lesson Presentation

-**Step 1 – Introduction:** Teacher displays assorted food items and asks pupils to identify the food groups each belongs to.
+**Step 1 – Introduction:** Teacher displays assorted food items and asks students to identify the food groups each belongs to.

 **Step 2 – Presentation:** Teacher defines a balanced diet as a meal containing all food nutrients in the right quantities for the body.

 **Step 3 – Explanation:** Teacher discusses each nutrient class (carbohydrates, proteins, fats and oils, vitamins, minerals, water) and explains how balanced diets support growth, energy, disease resistance, and proper body functions.

-**Step 4 – Application:** In groups, pupils arrange given food cards to form balanced meals for breakfast, lunch, and dinner, then present reasons for their selections.
+**Step 4 – Application:** In groups, students arrange given food cards to form balanced meals for breakfast, lunch, and dinner, then present reasons for their selections.

-**Step 5 – Evaluation:** Teacher asks pupils to define balanced diet, list nutrient classes, and state the importance of eating balanced meals.
+**Step 5 – Evaluation:** Teacher asks students to define balanced diet, list nutrient classes, and state the importance of eating balanced meals.

 ### Content Summary